BBC-Esq/Poor-Man-Vector-Database/README.md

 ## Introduction

-Works specifically with LM Studio, so check it out and join the Discord channel as well!
+Works specifically with [LM Studio](https://github.com/lmstudio-ai), so check it out and join the Discord channel as well!

 I call this "POOR MAN'S" chatting with documents because it's not a vector database, it's not a normal database, it's not whatever the heck the Faiss library is...no...not even close.
 It's actually simply extracting text from a document (only pdf, docx, and txt though), cleaning it a little (but not very well), and attaching to your query.

 Works surprisingly well though. 😄 Enjoy!

-P.S. - Anxiously awaiting Yag's implementation!

 ### Instructions: